victoria-makerspace/thermocouple-monitor/README.md

-# Thermocouple Monitor
+# Thermocouple Thermometer
-This repository describes the components needed to make a thermocouple monitor, which reads the temperature from a K-type thermocouple and shows the results on a LED display.
+This repository describes the components needed to make a thermocouple thermometer, which reads the temperature from a K-type thermocouple and shows the results on a LED display.

 <img src="images/thermocouple-connection.jpeg" width="600">